dyh1213/graphhub.data/graphs_current/text-to-image/README.md

 # Text To Image Knowledge Graph

 The 'text-to-image' graph is a the definitive guide for users of tools such as Midjourney, DALLE-2, Stable Diffusion, or similar AIs.
-This chart presents a mapping of art styles, lighting, colors, moods, and renowned entities, assisting in crafting prompts that yield predictable and consistent results.
+This chart presents a mapping of art styles, lighting, colors, moods, and renowned entities, assisting in crafting prompts that yield predictable and consistent results. a

 The '[Text To Image](https://graphhub.net/text-to-image)' knowledge graph can be viewed and edited on [GraphHub.net](https://graphhub.net)